- How to Help

 HistoryFlash proxies began as a project in Stanford's CS294s class in spring 2011.
 David Fifield, Nate Hardison, and Jonathan Ellithorpe were members of the project team.
 They and Emily Stark, Roger Dingledine, Phil Porras, and Dan Boneh wrote a research paper on the subject.
 Development continues as part of the Tor Project.

-Estimated number of daily users.
+Estimated average number of concurrent users.
 See the metrics site for more control over the graph and historical measurements.

 David Fifield <firstname.lastname@example.org>